-In our first week here, my husband made me go running.
-I generally don't run unless I'm being chased, but it was impressed upon me that leaving my desk every so often could do me some good.
+In our first week here, my SO insisted we go running.
+I generally don’t run unless I’m being chased, but it was impressed upon me that leaving my desk every so often could do me some good.
 And so we ran.
 Well he ran, while I coughed and hacked and stopped every few feet.
-We were down by the water, "running" amongst the brush when I fell in a hole and cracked my ankle in half.
-(This is why I don't run).
+We were down by the water, “running” among the brush when I fell in a hole and cracked my ankle in half.
+(This is why I don’t run).

 He returned within 5 minutes, removed my shoe and rubbed some kind of goo all over it, picked me up, put me on the scooter, handed me the goo to take home, gave me directions to put my foot in the sea for a while and waved goodbye.